Phil Lee

 Phillip Robert Lee (born 8 April 1943, London, England.
 Died 12 May 2024) was an English jazz guitarist.

 Lee studied guitar with Ike Isaacs as a teenager and was a member of the National Youth Jazz Orchestra, including for their performance at the 1960 Antibes Jazz Festival.
-Later in the 1960s he played with John Williams and Graham Collier and in a band that included Bob Stuckey, Dudu Pukwana, and John Marshall.
+Later in the 1960s he played with John C. Williams and Graham Collier and in a band that included Bob Stuckey, Dudu Pukwana, and John Marshall.

 During the 1970s, he played in jazz-rock bands such as Gilgamesh and Axel with Tony Coe and with Michael Garrick, Henry Lowther, and John Stevens.
 He recorded Twice Upon a Time (1987) with Jeff Clyne.
 Later in his career he worked with Gordon Beck, Andres Boiarsky, Benny Goodman, Lena Horne, Marian Montgomery, Annie Ross, and the London Jazz Orchestra.